vasudev-sharma/video-motion-detector/README.md

     - Filter the countour areas and thereby detect motions
 3. ViewPort tracking
     - Tracks the viewport center across frames on detected motions
+    - Use area weighted ROI to detect bounding boxes in crowded areas
-    - Uses Kalman Filtering to track 2D positions
+    - Uses Kalman Filtering to track 2D positions : for temporal smoothness and stability
     - Multiple Kalman filters per object to keep track of them
+    - Clamps viewport position to stay inside frame

 ## Challenges I encountered: